An easy recipe for keto buffalo cauliflower wings, made with no flour and served with a blue cheese dressing and celery.

 Make the buffalo sauce by mixing melted butter with hot sauce and garlic powder.

-Cook the cauliflower.
 Toss the cauliflower with olive oil, salt, and garlic powder.
-Roast for 15 minutes at 450°F.
+Roast for 15 minutes at 450°F. Toss the roasted cauliflower with the buffalo sauce.
+Broil 6 inches below the heating element until browned, about 2 minutes.

-Expert tips
+Expert Tips

+- It's best to use large cauliflower florets and roast them for a short time at a high temperature.
 This helps the cauliflower retain some crispiness.
 Otherwise, it can turn mushy.
 Still delicious, but mushy.

-While this recipe is very flavorful and makes a wonderful party snack (or a side dish), it's not the same as baked chicken wings or as buffalo wings.
+While this recipe is very flavorful and makes a wonderful party snack (or a side dish), it's not the same as baked chicken wings or buffalo wings.
 Chicken wings are richer, meatier (obviously), and more flavorful.

-So don't expect this dish to be a substitute for the classic chicken recipe.
+So, don't expect this dish to be a substitute for the classic chicken recipe.
 Rather, it's a wonderfully flavorful vegetable dish that somewhat resembles the chicken original.

-Serving suggestions
+Serving Suggestions

-Storing leftovers
+Storing Leftovers

 Recipe Card

-Keto Buffalo Cauliflower Wings
+Buffalo Cauliflower Recipe

 Ingredients